 M.10 Small Suppliers

 PST registration and tax collection is not required by suppliers that provide non-taxable goods or services, or that have annual gross taxable sales of $10,000 or less.
+Small suppliers pay PST when purchasing products for resale, but do not charge or collect PST on sales.

 Purchases from small suppliers* are not subject to GST and invoices for taxable services may be paid as presented without GST.